nemild/hack-the-media/README.md

 	- Paul Graham: “The number of news stories about a problem is not a sign of how serious it is, but of how much demand there is for stories claiming so” ([link](https://twitter.com/paulg/status/888496117159276545))
 	- Tren Griffin: "The journalistic formula of 2018 so far seems to be: *I found a few bat shit crazy people in region X doing Y. Therefore the practice of doing Y is widespread in that region X.* A few anecdotes are not data establishing something is a widespread practice." ([link](https://twitter.com/trengriffin/status/948366029058535424))
 	- My research on death coverage in the NY Times and risk assessment ([link](https://www.nemil.com/s/part3-horror-films.html))
-- Realize vivid stories are powerful for user engagement, while lots of drier data and stories that inform good decisions are less monetizable (example: [Shooting of Australian in US - and needs/pre-existing beliefs of Australian readers](https://www.nytimes.com/2017/07/22/us/minneapolis-police-shooting.html))
+- Realize vivid stories are powerful for user engagement, while lots of drier data and stories that inform good decisions are less monetizable (example: [Shooting of Australian in US - and media needs/pre-existing views of Australian readers](https://www.nytimes.com/2017/07/22/us/minneapolis-police-shooting.html))
 - When you see something covered, ask yourself who is motivated to have it covered this way
-	- Especially valuable in laudatory personal profiles
+	- Especially valuable in laudatory profiles on a company or person
 	- In leaks, who could have leaked it and what was their motive?
 What important information might be unleaked?
 - When a PR-like piece is shared ([A24 in GQ](https://www.gq.com/story/a24-studio-oral-history), IBM Watson, a laudatory profile) , ask what the covered party’s motivation is to get the word out now (recruiting, sales, corporate branding)
 - Distinguish between guest written or sponsored pieces, and something written by the staff